Is idleness a bad thing? Or does taking idleness more seriously offer us new possibilities for human liberation?

 Personal idleness restores and renews but can also lead to antisocial or exploitative behavior.
 Civic-minded idleness acknowledges our connection with society even as we withdraw from it, giving us space to explore, play and discover.
 Ultimately, this should lead to a more equitable society.

-This question of exploration, play and discovery is something we'll pick up again in the next class when we look at another aspect of non-work, and explore the philosophy of play.
+This question of exploration, play and discovery is something we'll pick up again in the next piece when we look at another aspect of non-work, and explore the philosophy of play.

 - In what ways is uselessness useful?